Published on 16 March 2018

 Here’s an instance of a trigger for the same woman, that is more of a stretch of the imagination.
 The femme fatale conceives a child.
 As she has multiple sex partners, she is unsure of the father.
 She marries one of her sex partners before the child, a little girl, is born.

-This, then sets the stage for a possible future ‘love triangle’ … as, despite the age disparity with the early adolescent trio, there are nevertheless two women … the female antisocial mother, the daughter, and the husband-father, potentially vying for one man’s affections.
+This, then sets the stage for a possible future ‘love triangle’ … as, despite the age disparity with the early adolescent trio, there are nevertheless two women … the female antisocial mother and the daughter who are potentially vying for one man’s affections … that of the husband-father .

 When the child is about ready to enter elementary school, there is a mishap with an unrelated child molester, through whom the child contracts HIV.
 The father notices his daughter is in trouble, and tries to help her psychologically through a loving sexual act with his daughter.
 The mother finds them in the act of sex.